citp/privacy-policy-historical/s/sc/sco/scout.me.md

-> *The following text is extracted and transformed from the scout.me privacy policy that was archived on 2016-05-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160519201733id_/http%3A//www.telenav.com/legal/policies.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the scout.me privacy policy that was archived on 2016-11-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161127205019id_/https%3A//www.telenav.com/legal/policies.html) for the most accurate reproduction.*

 # Telenav Policies

 Telenav Privacy Policy

-This Privacy Policy governs your use of services, product or websites offered by Telenav, Inc. (“Telenav”), including Thinknear by Telenav and thinknear.com.
+This Privacy Policy governs your use of services, product or websites offered by Telenav, Inc. ("Telenav"), including Thinknear by Telenav, and thinknear.com.
 By using our services, products, websites, or otherwise by interacting with us, you consent to this Privacy Policy.
 If you do not agree with the terms of this Policy, please do not engage in any of these activities.

-Telenav understands and respects your concerns about the use of your personally identifiable information, collected from you as a customer or visitor to our websites that identifies you as a specific person or entity ("personal information").
-Personal information includes name, nicknames, birth date, gender, billing and shipping addresses, telephone numbers including mobile telephone numbers, social security number, last four digits of credit card numbers, credit card holder's names, credit card expiration dates, billing account number, Mobile Subscriber Identifier, Mobile Equipment Identifier, Network Address Identifier, IP address, call records, audible utterances, email addresses, personal interests, personal identification number (PIN), and if a corporate entity, may also include company name, purchase order number, and employee number and occupation.
-Personal information does not include anonymous or aggregate information, which after processing may not be associated with a specific person or entity.
+Telenav understands and respects your concerns about the use of your personally identifiable information, collected from you as a customer or visitor to our websites that identifies you as a specific person or entity ("Personal Information").
+Personal Information may include name, telephone numbers including mobile telephone numbers, billing account number, Mobile Subscriber Identifier, Mobile Equipment Identifier, Network Address Identifier, IP address, and email addresses.
+Personal Information does not include anonymous or aggregate information, which after processing may not be associated with a specific person or entity.
 We believe that you should know what information about you we collect, as well as how that information is used, maintained, and, in some cases, shared.
 The following sets forth our privacy practices and policies, applicable to Telenav customers and visitors to the Telenav websites.

 You acknowledge and understand that this privacy policy does not apply to our business partners or other companies that Telenav does not own or operate.
 For information on how other providers of products or services handle personal information you provide through other web sites or through the use of our services in conjunction with a third party, please consult their privacy policies.